Binary constant-length substitutions and Mahler measures of Borwein polynomials: Examples: From polynomials to substitutions

 Note that, when associating a polynomial to a binary constant-length substitution $\varrho$, it is only the bijective columns of $\varrho$ that are determined by the non-zero coefficients.
-Thus, we can extend the construction to generic height-$1$ polynomials, even when the constant term vanishes.
-However, when interested in the logarithmic Mahler measure, one can assume that the constant coefficient does not vanish.
+Thus, we can extend the construction to generic height-$1$ polynomials, even when the constant term is zero, as in the period doubling example.
+However, when interested in non-trivial logarithmic Mahler measures, one can assume that the constant coefficient is non-zero.

-\begin{example}[Borwein polynomials] When considering Borwein polynomials, one can choose the columns of an associated substitution just as in Example~\ref{ex:Little}, but with the additional freedom to vary the choice for a zero coefficient.
-Similar to Example~\ref{ex:Little}, starting with the polynomial, we choose $\cC_m$ to be
+\begin{example}[Borwein polynomials] When considering Borwein polynomials, with non-zero constant coefficients, one can choose the columns of an associated substitution just as in Example~\ref{ex:Little}, but with the additional freedom to vary the choice for each zero coefficient.
+As in Example~\ref{ex:Little}, starting with the polynomial, we choose $\cC_m$ to be

 and we build the substituted words for $0$ and $1$ by looking at the concatenation $\cC^{}_0 \, \cC^{}_1 \! \cdots \cC^{}_{L-1}$.
-But now, there are two choices for every zero coefficient of the polynomials, so that, if $p$ is a polynomial with $n$ zero coefficients, there are $2^n$ distinct binary constant-length substitutions whose maximal Lyapunov exponents are all given by $\fm (p)$.
+There are two choices for each zero coefficient of the polynomials, so that, if $p$ is a Borwein polynomial of degree $L-1$ with $n$ zero coefficients, there are $2^n$ distinct binary constant-length substitutions of length $L$ whose maximal Lyapunov exponents are all given by $\fm (p)$.
 On top of this freedom, we can also still work both with $p$ or with $-p$, as we saw earlier.